-- Exceptions to the minimum undergraduate GPA score requirements based on work experience, or other qualifying situations will be considered on a case by case basis at the discretion of the program's admissions committee.
-Students with a GPA below 2.5 should be interviewed and might be required to submit a GRE score. - 2.
-Students can only transfer up to 12 credits from an accredited institution towards their degree in this program. - Applicants are required to have a bachelor degree in computer science, applied mathematics, statistics, engineering or other related fields relevant to data technology, or alternatively strong work experience with data or analytics techniques.
+Exceptions to the minimum undergraduate GPA score requirements based on work experience, or other qualifying situations will be considered on a case by case basis at the discretion of the program's admissions committee.
+Students

+- with a GPA below 3.0/4.0 should be interviewed and might be required to submit a GRE score. - Applicants are required to have a bachelor degree in computer science, applied mathematics, statistics, engineering or other related fields relevant to data technology, or alternatively strong work experience with data or analytics techniques.
 Students may be advised, if necessary, to take the four courses below (or equivalent).

-STA 2023 Applied Statistics
+STA 2023 Applied Statistics MAT 310 Advanced Statistics

-MAD 2104 Discrete Mathematics

 COP 2073 Introduction to Data Science